matthewtodd/zmk-config/README.md

 ./build -i  # Build the Docker image (prerequisite) ./build     # Build the firmware
 ./build -d  # Draw an SVG of the keymap
+./build -s  # Shell into the build environment for debugging
 ```

 ## Keymap